OBSI Launches Five-Year Strategic Plan to Strengthen Services to Canadians

-TORONTO, ON--(Marketwired - January 19, 2017) - Canada's Ombudsman for Banking Services and Investments (OBSI) has published its strategic plan, which outlines the key strategic directions that the organization will pursue over the next three to five-years.
+TORONTO, ON--(Marketwired - January 20, 2017) - Canada's Ombudsman for Banking Services and Investments (OBSI) has published its strategic plan, which outlines the key strategic directions that the organization will pursue over the next three to five years.

 "Our strategic plan details clearly our key priorities.
 By successfully executing the plan, we hope to strengthen our public service contribution, provide thought leadership and add value to the Canadian financial services sector," said OBSI, Ombudsman and CEO, Sarah Bradley.
 "The plan is reflective of OBSI's vision, mission and values and is a response to the opportunities and challenges that are shaping our role within the sector."